Skip to main content

 • You want iterative prompt refinement with proposal stages

-• You have reliable traces and a stable task app
+• You have reliable traces and a stable container

 • You’re optimizing online from production data (MIPRO is the online method)